 This page is about the UK & Commonwealth edition.
 For the North American edition, go here.

-The extraordinary true story of The Boy Who Followed his Father Into Auschwitz, the number one Sunday Times and international bestseller, published in 2019 to huge acclaim and translated into 19 languages.
-Soon to be illustrated and retold specially for young readers.
+The extraordinary true story of The Boy Who Followed his Father Into Auschwitz, the number one Sunday Times and international bestseller, published in 2019 to huge acclaim and translated into 20 languages.
+Now illustrated and retold specially for young readers aged 9 and up.

 In 1938, Hitler’s Nazis come to Vienna.
 Fritz and his little brother Kurt wonder what will happen.
 The Nazis hate everyone who isn’t like them, especially Jewish people.